Alabama White Sauce

 • Serve: Since it is mayo-based, the White Sauce needs to be chilled and can only be at room temperature for up to 2 hours.

-• Store: Keep Alabama White BBQ Sauce in an airtight container in the refrigerator up to 1 week.
+• Store: Keep Alabama White Sauce in an airtight container in the refrigerator up to 1 week.

 • Freeze: You should not freeze this sauce.
 The natural moisture will cause the mayonnaise to separate when thawed and the sauce won’t come back together.